Scottish baronial architecture: Predecessors

 Scottish baronial style drew upon the buildings of the Scottish Renaissance.
-The style of elite residences built by barons in Scotland developed under the influence of French architecture and the architecture of the County of Flanders in the 16th century and was abandoned by about 1660.
-The style kept many of the features of the high-rising medieval Gothic castles and introduced Renaissance features.
-The high and relatively thin-walled medieval fortifications had been made obsolete by gunpowder weapons but were associated with chivalry and landed nobility.
-High roofs, towers and turrets were kept for status reasons.
-Renaissance elements were introduced.
-This concerned mainly the windows that became bigger, had straight lintels or round bows and typically lacked mullions.
+The style of elite residences built by barons in Scotland developed under the influence of French architecture and the architecture of the County of Flanders in the 16th century, which had been abandoned by about 1660.
+The style kept many of the features of the high-rising medieval Gothic castles but introduced Renaissance features.

+High and relatively thin-walled medieval fortifications had been made obsolete by gunpowder weapons but were associated with chivalry and the landed nobility.
+High roofs, towers and turrets were kept for status reasons, and Renaissance elements were introduced.
+That mainly involved making the windows larger, with straight lintels or round bows, and typically lacking mullions.
 The style drew on tower houses and peel towers, retaining many of their external features.
-French Renaissance also kept the steep roofs of medieval castles as can be seen for example at Azay-le-Rideau (1518), and the original Scottish baronial style might have been influenced by French masons brought to Scotland to work on royal palaces.
+French Renaissance style also retained the steep roofs of medieval castles, as can be seen at Azay-le-Rideau (1518), for example, and the original Scottish baronial style might have been influenced by French masons brought to Scotland to work on royal palaces.

-The style was quite limited in scope: a style for lesser Scottish landlords.
-The walls usually are rubble work and only quoins, window dressings and copings are in ashlar.
+Scottish baronial style was quite limited in scope, being mainly for lesser Scottish landlords.
+The walls of the buildings are usually rubble work, and only quoins, window dressings and copings are in ashlar.
 Sculpted ornaments are sparsely used.
 In most cases the windows lack pediments.
-The style often uses corbelled turrets sometimes called tourelles, bartizans or pepperpot turrets.
+The style often uses corbelled projecting turrets, sometimes called tourelles, bartizans or pepperpot turrets.
 The corbels supporting the turret typically are roll-moulded.
 Their roofs were conical.
 Gables are often crow-stepped.
-Round towers supporting square garret chambers corbelled out over the cylinder of their main bodies are particular the Scottish baronial style.
+Round towers supporting square garret chambers corbelled out over the cylinder of their main bodies, are a particular feature of the Scottish baronial style.
 They can be seen at Claypotts, Monea, Colliston, Thirlestane, Auchans, Balvenie, and Fiddes.

 Such castles or tower houses are typically built on asymmetric plans.
-Often this is a Z-plan as at Claypotts Castle (1569–1588), or on an L-plan as at Colliston.
+Often it is a Z-plan, as at Claypotts Castle (1569–1588), or on an L-plan, as at Colliston.
 Roof lines are uneven and irregular.